Pythonaire/FakeGatoHistory/README.md

 ## Tested

-It is tested and works well for Room, Energy and Weather data.
+It is tested and works well for Room, Energy, Switch and Weather data.

 ## How To